strongqa/howitzer/GETTING_STARTED.md

 ### Pages with static information ###
 [[Back To Top]](#jump-to-section)

-In case of repeated static information in several different pages, it would be good decision to move up these methods into separate module.
+If static information is repeated on several different pages, it can be a good idea to move these methods into a separate module.

 **Example:**
 ```ruby